PatFrost/SotN-RandomStartRoom/README.md

  4. On game Symphony of the Night go to gamesave.
  5. On dialog window of SotN-RandomStartRoom press "OK" button.
  6. Now start new game.

+## Known issues.
+ - Random start equipment for hands and body does not work immediately!
+Work after enter in the settings.

 ## Recommended cool tools
  - <a href="https://github.com/TalicZealot/SotnRandoTools" target="_blank">SotnRandoTools</a>